What Do People Buy During a Stock Market Panic?

 Final Thoughts: Learning from History and Investor Wisdom

-Market panics and crashes are inevitable, but they also offer prepared and level-headed people opportunities.
+Market panics and crashes are inevitable, but they offer opportunities for prepared and level-headed people.
 By understanding the psychology of investor behaviour during these periods, we can avoid the pitfalls of panic selling and instead focus on strategic buying.

 The wisdom of successful investors throughout history underscores the importance of maintaining a long-term perspective and recognizing the value of contrarian investing.
 By buying when others are fearful, we can benefit from the eventual market recovery.